-We continue our journey with the development of this Innovate RAP which will enable the Museum to continue building its vision for reconciliation and will allow staff to continue to explore and develop their own views on reconciliation; what it means to them and what it looks like in the context of their work with the Museum.
+We continue our journey with the development of this Innovate RAP which will enable the Museum to continue building our vision for reconciliation and allow staff to continue to explore and develop their own views on reconciliation; what it means to them and what it looks like in the context of their work with the Museum.

-With the development of this Innovate RAP, the Museum will work with its RAP Working Group and Aboriginal and Torres Strait Islander staff with support and endorsement from the Museums Aboriginal Advisory Committee.
+With the development of this Innovate RAP, the Museum will work with our RAP Working group, Aboriginal and Torres Strait Islander staff with support and endorsement from the Museums Aboriginal Advisory Committee.
 The Museum's RAP Working Group will continue to develop, manage and monitor the Actions that have been pledged in this RAP.